nyolamike/dao/dao_engine/README.md

 The dao.json file is updated after db changes have been executed If the query gets an error also a rollback of these atcions must be executed incase a config of rollback schema auto create schema changes has been set to true

+  These queries must be executed in a transaction manner, either they all succeed or the whole request fails due to fatal error

 * parrallel

 * When a name of a table cannot be plural or single,